-When a source has three, four, or five authors, cite all authors for the first parenthetical reference.
-For the second and any subsequent citations, list the first author followed by et al. (Latin for "and others").
+When a source has three or more authors list the first author followed by et al. (Latin for “and others”).

-Example for subsequent citations: Adams et al. (2016) discovered who forced the chicken to cross the road.
+Example 2: Adams et al. (2009) discovered who forced the chicken to cross the road.

-There are many reasons why the chicken was forced to cross the road (Adams et al., 2016).
+The chicken was forced to cross the road (Stanford University, 2020).